Ceramic Crucibles

 What Is a Ceramic Crucible?

-A ceramic crucible is a container designed for heating and melting metals or materials at high temperatures.
-It is commonly made from refractory materials such as alumina, silica, or porcelain, which can tolerate thermal expansion during heating and cooling.
-Ceramic melting crucibles are widely applied in jewelry casting, laboratory experiments, and metal testing environments.
-Their structure supports the containment of molten materials while reducing contamination between the crucible and the melted metal.
+It is a container designed for heating and melting metals or other materials at elevated temperatures.
+It is typically manufactured from refractory substances such as alumina, silica, or porcelain, which tolerate repeated heating and cooling cycles.
+This type of container can be used in jewelry casting, laboratory work, and material testing, supporting clean containment of molten substances while limiting interaction between the vessel and the metal.

 Main Features and Composition